chrisgriffith/ionic-native-mocks/README.md

   }
 }
 ```
+### Customization
+To learn how to customize an Ionic Native Mock, see the guide at: https://chrisgriffith.wordpress.com/2017/08/21/customizing-ionic-native-mocks/ (https://chrisgriffith.wordpress.com/2017/08/21/customizing-ionic-native-mocks/)

 ## Missing a mock?
 Found a problem?
 Let us know or submit a PR!
-We will be working to add in the rest of the Ionic Native collection in the future.

 # Credits